Mar 23, 2023

 Now you’ve learned about its function.
 All that is left is to reduce DNS lookups so your website performance can improve.

-Like hosting services, there are also reliable and less reputable DNS providers out there.
+Same as website hosting services, there are also reliable and less reputable DNS providers out there.
 And using a great one can significantly reduce your DNS lookups.
 Among the most popular DNS services are Cloudflare, WordPress.com, Edgecast, DNSMadeEasy, and DYN.

 DNS providers work quite similar to a CDN – they have multiple point-of-presence (POPs) all over the globe.
 And large providers, such as Cloudflare, usually have a large infrastructure to deliver location-based DNS with low-latency.